lachrymator/RF-Score/README.md

 ### rf-score

-It loads a random forest from a binary file, parses a receptor and multiple conformations of a ligand, and generates their RF-Score features and Vina terms.
+It loads a random forest from a binary file, parses a receptor and multiple conformations of a ligand, generates their RF-Score features and Vina terms, and score them.

 	rf-score rf.data receptor.pdbqt ligand.pdbqt